Banata

 Apple

-3. Create a new App ID with Sign in with Apple enabled
+2. Create an App ID with Sign in with Apple enabled.

-4. Create a Services ID (this is your clientId)
+3. Create a Services ID (this is your clientId).

-6. Create a Key with Sign in with Apple enabled
+5. Create a Key with Sign in with Apple enabled and generate the client secret.

-Important: Apple client secrets expire after 6 months.
-You'll need to regenerate them periodically.
+Important: Apple client secrets expire after 6 months and need periodic regeneration.

 Microsoft (Azure AD)